 Moving your body also helps get your digestive tract going, as exercise stimulates the muscles to contract.
 It’s also a great natural anti-stress (and we already know the flight or fight response harms the ‘second brain’).
 Keep your meals frequent as well, to avoid indigestion.

-Eliminate troublesome foods
+Eliminate troublesome foods for healthy digestion

 Follow a clean, wholesome Mediterranean diet, supporting your body with nutritional supplements, like Zinobiotic and Zinzino’s Xtend.
 With a full range of 23 vitamins, trace elements, and a purified 1,3/1,6 beta-glucan for overall great health.
 Complemented by BalanceOil that harmonises it… like a beautiful in sync opera.